Emergency Dental Care

 A dental emergency is a situation that requires prompt attention from a dental professional.
 Without immediate attention, dental emergencies can be potentially life-threatening.
-In the case of a dental emergency, it is important to avoid emergency rooms unless otherwise instructed.

 A few common treatment and dentistry needs may be important, but don’t require emergency or urgent care.
 We can assist in scheduling:

 - Mild to Moderate pain that is controlled with medication